IBM-Cloud/terraform-provider-ibm/website/docs/r/db2_instance.html.markdown

       - `auto_scaling_over_time_period` - (Optional, Integer) Defines the time period over which auto-scaling adjustments are monitored and applied.
       - `auto_scaling_pause_limit` - (Optional, Integer) Specifies the duration to pause auto-scaling actions after a scaling event has occurred.
       - `auto_scaling_allow_plan_limit` - (Optional, Boolean) Indicates the maximum number of scaling actions that are allowed within a specified time period.
-- `dbm_configuration` (Optional, Set) Indicates the custom configuration fields related to database which you want to set to Db2 SaaS instance.
+- `customsetting_config` (Optional, Set) Indicates the custom configuration fields related to database which you want to set to Db2 SaaS instance.
-    Nested schema for `dbm_configuration`
+    Nested schema for `customsetting_config`
       - `db` - (Optional, List)
           Nested scheme for `db`
             * `act_sortmem_limit` - (Optional, String) Configures the sort memory limit for DB2.
 Valid values: range(10, 100)